Start your pain-free journey today!

 On a final note, we often get questions as to what the best equipment is to treat a torn meniscus.
 For convenience, we have included links to the equipment we use with our patients or recommend will help to alleviate your symptoms.
 We hope you have as much success with them as our patients do!

-The best at home physical therapy treatments and most important equipment for a torn meniscus
+The best at home physical therapy treatments and most important equipment for a torn meniscus; In-depth descriptions

 Beginning exercises and treatments for a meniscus tear.